 By Maren Carter

-When asked why she chose to teach a course on women’s literature, Anne Auten responded, “I am fascinated by women —women writers, in particular — who have responded to and challenged their respective historical, social and cultural milieu through transgressive literary works.
+When asked why she chose to teach a course on women’s literature, Anne Auten responded, “I am fascinated by women — women writers, in particular — who have responded to and challenged their respective historical, social and cultural milieu through transgressive literary works.
 The 19th century was defined by massive change, especially in regards to gender issues and women’s roles and representation.”
 As Auten learned more about marginalized writers of the past who had to use pseudonyms or the names that were given to them by their enslavers, she felt shock, rage and also inspiration because, “Nevertheless, they persisted.”

-Teaching at NC State for over 12 years, Auten has taught a wide range of subjects, from composition and contemporary media studies — like teaching a course concentrating on the first installment in George R.R.
+Over the past 15 years, Auten has taught a wide range of subjects, from composition and contemporary media studies — like teaching a course concentrating on the first installment in George R.R.
 Martin’s Game of Thrones series — to creative nonfiction.
 Auten places an emphasis on student autonomy through creative endeavors and project-based learning.
 In all of the courses Auten teaches, she tries to “facilitate an exploration of authenticity, nuance and empathy.”

-Studying and writing pedagogy led Auten to learn about American educator Mike Rose’s student-focused teaching approach and bell hooks’ philosophy of mutual vulnerability between students and teachers.
-Prioritizing students’ individual development and encouraging the growth of critical thinking skills are elements of teaching that Auten took with her into her own classroom. “[It] has remained instrumental in my course design.
+Studying writing pedagogy led Auten to learn about American educator Mike Rose’s student-focused teaching approach and bell hooks’ philosophy of mutual vulnerability between students and teachers.
+Prioritizing students’ individual development and encouraging the growth of critical thinking skills are elements of teaching that Auten took with her into her own classroom.
+“Embracing vulnerability has remained instrumental in my course design.
 How do I expect my students to take intellectual risks and feel more empowered if I am not willing to grow with them?”

 Auten chose works that she loves when selecting supplemental reading material to study in her course.
 She describes the literature as “texts [that] explore the development of identity, resistance and freedom, especially through the lens of liminal and/or marginalized populations.”
 She cited the Franz Kafka quote, “a book must be the axe for the frozen sea within us,” and says that she feels each text in the course succeeds in this effect because of the challenging nature of the reading material.